Flagtail pipefish

 Doryrhamphus and Dunckerocampus, popularly known as flagtail pipefish, are two genera of fishes in the family Syngnathidae.
 They are found in warm, relatively shallow waters of the Indo-Pacific, with a single species, D. paulus, in the eastern Pacific.
 Most of these pipefishes are very colourful, and are fairly popular in the marine aquarium hobby despite requiring special care and not being recommended for beginners.

-Their habit of flashing the distinctly patterned tails during courtship and other displays have earned them their English popular name.
+Their habit of flashing the distinctly patterned tails during courtship and other displays have earned them their English common name.
 Adults are highly territorial and usually live in pairs.
 They feed on tiny crustaceans and other small animals, and most species from the genus Doryrhamphus will sometimes act as cleaners.

 Description

 Doryrhamphus have a maximum length of 14 cm or less, with D. janssi being the only species that surpasses 8.5 cm.
 Most species have a horizontal blue line along their body, and all have a whitish-edged tail that is marked contrastingly with black, red or yellow.

 Dunckerocampus are more elongated and have a maximum length between 10 and 20 cm, with D. chapmani being the only species with a maximum length below 15 cm.
 Their tail is red with a whitish edge, and in some species there is a white or yellow spot in the center.
 All except D. baldwini (and a similar, but possibly undescribed species from the eastern Indian Ocean) have vertical red/brown and yellow/white stripes on their body.